Limerick – 15 January:-

 Near “St Ita’s Well” is a stone, which is said to bear the impress of the hoof of St Ita’s favourite ass.
 This beast was used for the purpose of bringing new milk to her convent here, from a farm she had four miles farther west, whither the donkey repaired every day, and without a guide.
 Someone who was acting as caretaker for the saint there milked the cows, when the milk was then placed in the two empty pails, which hung like panniers, one on each side of the faithful beast.
 On one occasion some robbers, who made a raid on this dairy farm, found the donkey with the two pails full of milk, and just ready to start on its return journey.
 Enraged at not finding any treasure as they expected, they overturned two milk-pails, allowing the contents to flow down the hill side.
 But the anger of God was immediately evidenced at that act, for that milk, which was intended for the support of St Ita and her household (nuns), as also to be distributed among the needy and poor, was now turned into blood, and that place was called (Irish Name), ie., “Plenty (or abundance) of blood”, and which event gives the name Turnafulla to the townland and parish of that name to-day.

-Or another occasion this donkey stood on a strong thorn, which then entered the sole of frog of its hoof, laming it very much.
+Or another occasion this donkey stood on a strong thorn, which then entered the sole of its hoof, laming it very much.
 St Ita pulled out the thorn, which she then thrust into the ground, at the same time “commanding” it not to lame her donkey evermore.
 This grew into a large tree, and a peculiarity of that whitethorn was that all it thorns were pointed downwards.
 The tree, I was assured, was flourishing until, in recent times, someone with the idea of effecting improvements dug the surface around it, when “St Ita’s thorn” withered and died off, and is no longer an object of veneration there.

 St Ita is the special patroness of pregnant women (why?
 There is no tradition) and it is principally such who visit and pay “rounds” at her holy well.
 Besides Killeedy (“Ita’s Church,”) we have also Moveedy “My Mide, or Ita.”’